gnn4dr/DRKG/Readme.md

 ### DRKG dataset
 The whole dataset contains four part:
- - drkg.tsv, a tsv file containg the original drkg in the format of (h, r, t) triplets.
+ - drkg.tsv, a tsv file containing  the original drkg in the format of (h, r, t) triplets.
  - embed, a folder containing the pretrained Knowledge Graph Embedding using the entire drkg.tsv as the training set.
  - entity2src.tsv, a file mapping entities in drkg to their original sources.
  - relation_glossary.tsv, a file containing rge glossary of the relations in DRKG, and other associated information with sources (if available).